acenet-arc/fortran_oop_as_a_second_lang/_episodes/modules.md

 exercises: 10
 questions:
 - "What are modules?"
+- "Why would I want to use a module?"
 - "Can I control what can be accessed from outside a module?"
 objectives:
 - "Create a module."